 Normally, it comes with a link that takes you to a web page that hackers created solely for the purpose of stealing.
 If you’re not paying attention, the web page might look legitimate to you.
-If you fall on this trick, you will be surrendering your account details on the fake website, where it takes that information to their server instead of the bank or organization.
-One way also is when they send an email with an attachment for downloading while the hacker gets an access to your system through installing a malware on your device.
+If you fall on this trick, you will be surrendering your account details on the fake website, which takes that information to their server instead of the bank or organization.
+Another way is when they send an email with an attachment for downloading while the hacker gets access to your system by installing malware on your device.

-This cybercrime is sophisticated as it involves a lot of planning and set up before they attack or collect information.
-Once they gathered what they need, the last step is to use these confidential information for fraud or to make illegal purchase.
+This cybercrime is sophisticated as it involves a lot of planning and setup before they attack or collects information.
+Once they gathered what they need, the last step is to use this confidential information for fraud or to make illegal purchases.

 Tips to avoid phishing scams

 - Always check the spelling or grammatical errors on the website address and email addresses.
-They might seem the same with the well-known organizations or website, but they are created to mimic one.
-Check also for HTTPS on address bar instead of HTTP because HTTPS is more secured.
+They might seem the same with well-known organizations or websites, but they are created to mimic one.
+Check also for HTTPS on the address bar instead of HTTP because HTTPS is more secure.

-- Call your bank or the organization to verify in case the email is asking for sensitive information, such as passwords or account details.
+- Call your bank or the organization to verify if the email asks for sensitive information, such as passwords or account details.

 - Use a VPN to make browsing safer and protect you from hacking techniques including phishing, through blocking malware and encrypting data sent and received for all confidential information.

 Notifying the proper authorities about any questionable emails, such as your bank or the Anti-Phishing Working Group is crucial.
 You can assist prevent these types of intrusions by being aware of the telltale symptoms of phishing and taking precautions to safeguard your personal information.
 Using a VPN can always help you to decieve the attacker to keep your information safe.